Guidelines, practices, and rules that govern access and use of the library, technology, and data resources.

 Beloit College does not provide supervisors with password access to a departed employee account, no matter whether that employee has been voluntarily or involuntarily terminated.
 Upon receipt of an employee termination notice from HR, LITS will immediately change the password on the affected account and place an out-of-office email message reply that reads:

 Thank you for contacting the Beloit College XXXX office. <PERSON’S NAME> is no longer with the college.
 Your message is important to us and we want to provide you with contact information for individuals who will be able to appropriately respond to you.
-For assistance with <SUBJECT OF OFFICE>, (i.e. accounting, event planning, admission, etc.) matters, please contact <DESIGNATED COLLEGE CONTACT> at EMAIL@beloit.edu or 608-363-XXXX.
+For assistance with <SUBJECT OF OFFICE>, (i.e. accounting, event planning, admissions, etc.) matters, please contact <DESIGNATED COLLEGE CONTACT> at EMAIL@beloit.edu or 608-363-XXXX.

 An optional line may be added: If you are trying to reach <PERSON’S NAME>, please use <PERSON’S NAME@personal email address>